Patiala State: Founding and territorial evolution

 The locality of Patiala was founded by sardar Ala Singh in 1752.
+Ala Singh's rule is characterized by careful statecraft that allowed him to build his revenue and political status through careful geopolitical navigation, balancing both allegiance and independence vis-a-vis the Mughals and Durranis, much to the dismay of the Dal Khalsa.
 In 1761, the Afghans defeated the forces of Ala Singh at Barnala.
 Ahmad Shah Abdali had targeted Barnala locality of the Patiala chief due to Ala Singh assisting the Marathas by providing them supplies.
 Mai Fatto, Ala Singh's wife, responded diplomatically to the situation and managed to arrange a meeting between Ala Singh and Ahmad Shah Abdali through negotiations with Shah Wali Khan, the wazir of Abdali.
 Ala Singh was captured by the Afghans and taken to Ahmad Shah Abdali.
 This was the first meeting between Abdali and Ala Singh.
 The Afghans demanded a four lakh rupee ransom to secure Ala Singh's release.
 Abdali wanted to win-over Ala Singh to his cause and Ala Singh became a vassal of the Afghans.
 In a firman issued by Ahmad Shah Abdali to Zain Khan Sirhindi on 29 March 1761, it is noted that Ala Singh possessed 726 villages, particularly in the parganas of Sunam (224), Samana (266), Sirhind (52), Sanaur (89), Chhat (8), Masigan (17), Kohram (6), Banur (37), and Mansurpur (23), and there were four villages in other locations.
 Aside from the confirmation of the villages in his possession, Ala Singh also received a robe-of-honour from Abdali.
 The firman commanded Zain Khan to recognize Ala Singh as an independent chief and an ally of the Afghans.
 Mir Taqi was appointed to obtain tribute from Ala Singh.
+Thus, Ala Singh in 1761 was bestowed with a sanad giving him chaudhari rights and the raja title from the Durranis.